feichao93/temme/docs/en/09-procedures.md

 ### Customized Procedures

-Like filters, temme supports several different ways to define customized procedures.
+Like in filters, temme supports several different ways to define customized procedures.
 When customized procedures get called, the arguments are as follows: the capture result, the node matching the CSS selector, the arguments passed in the selector.

 Procedures are supported to be powerful and complex.
-In most situations, we do not need to used it.
-Temme supports pseudo-class selector (powered by [css-select](https://github.com/fb55/css-select#supported-selectors)).
-Especially `:contains`, `:not` and `:has`, pseudo-class selectors improve expression ability greatly.
-Before using customized procedures, try using these pseudo-class selectors.
+In most situations, we do not need to use it.
+Temme supports pseudo-class selector (powered by [css-select](https://github.com/fb55/css-select#supported-selectors)) which improve the expression ability greatly (especially `:contains`, `:not` and `:has`).
+Before defining customized procedures, try to have a luck with these pseudo-class selectors.

-Before implementing customized procedures, you can use [procedures.ts](/packages/temme/src/procedures.ts) as a reference.
+When implementing customized procedures, you can use [procedures.ts](/packages/temme/src/procedures.ts) as a reference.

 ### Global Procedures Definition